nushell/nu_jupyter/README.md

 Limitations:

 * This currently is limited to single line commands to Nu.
 We'd like to lift this limitation in the future.
+* State is not kept between runs.
+This is also something that will change in future versions.